rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   -s, --sitemap-url <value>   URL of a sitemap
   -c, --csv-path <value>      Path to a CSV file with a set of URLs.
-  -p, --sitemap-path <value>  Path to a sitemap saved in the file system -ul, --url-limit <value>    No of URLs to analyze -nh, --no-headless          Flag for running puppeteer in non-headless mode -np, --no-prompts           Flags for skipping all prompts.
+  -p, --sitemap-path <value>  Path to a sitemap saved in the file system -po, --port <value>         A port for the CLI dashboard server.
+  -ul, --url-limit <value>    No of URLs to analyze -nh, --no-headless          Flag for running puppeteer in non-headless mode -np, --no-prompts           Flags for skipping all prompts.
 Default options